lzwjava/blog-source/portfolio.md

 ShowMeBug is a technology competence assessment platform that supports practical programming, enabling efficient and accurate assessment and recruitment of technical talents.

-Responsible for the integration between the platform and the Enterprise WeChat, like login, and easy interview entrance.

-In this feature, We mainly used tools such as Ruby, PostgreSQL and WeChat SDK.
+Responsible for the integration between the platform and the Enterprise WeChat (like login, and easy interview entrance).
+In this feature, I mainly used tools such as Ruby, PostgreSQL and WeChat SDK.
+And I helped did some technical research about constructing programming environment in a browser by using Docker.

 <div align="center"><img src="/assets/images/portfolio/showmebug.webp"/><img/></div>